top of page

 Training and Intercultural Experience

 Bianca was born and raised in the Philippines where she completed her undergraduate training in Psychology.
 This was followed by a Master of Arts in Counseling Psychology in California, USA.
-Here she worked at her university's global engagement office where she supported international students adjusting to American systems and culture.
 Bianca has also lived and studied in Australia and relocated to Mexico City mid-2022.
-She is registered as a psychologist in Mexico with the Secretaría de Educación, Cédula Profesional: 13430204.

 Adolescents and Adults

-This includes experience at a middle school, working with students and parents, as well as a youth mental health service, providing support to clients aged 6 to 25.
-She provided individual, group and family therapy.
+Bianca has experience at a middle school, working with students and parents, as well as a youth mental health service, providing support to clients aged 6 to 25.
+She worked at her university's global engagement office where she supported international students adjusting to American systems and culture.
+She has also provided individual, group and family therapy.

 Special Interest Areas - LGBTQI+, Neurodiversity (including ADHD and Autism), Trauma and substance misuse.